Gustavo Bueno

-Gustavo Bueno Martínez (1 September 1924 – 7 August 2016) was a Spanish philosopher, founder of a philosophical doctrine dubbed by himself as "philosophical materialism".
+Gustavo Bueno Martínez (1 September 1924 – 7 August 2016) was a Spanish philosopher and the founder of a philosophical doctrine he named "philosophical materialism".

-Pupil of the national-syndicalist Santiago Montero Díaz, Bueno's philosophical path reached a blend of Aristotelico-Thomist scholasticism influenced by the Catholic School of Salamanca and Marxism–Leninism during the years of the late Francoism.
+A student of the national-syndicalist Santiago Montero Díaz, Bueno's philosophical trajectory culminated in a blend of Aristotelian-Thomist scholasticism—influenced by the Catholic School of Salamanca—and Marxism–Leninism during the late years of Francoism.

 Biography

 Gustavo Bueno Martínez was born in Santo Domingo de la Calzada on 1 September 1924.
 He was the son of a Germanophile and the grandson of a Carlist.
-He began studies of philosophy at the University of Zaragoza, earning his licentiate degree (as well as his PhD degree) from the University of Madrid.
-His PhD dissertation, under supervision from Santiago Montero Díaz, was titled Fundamento formal y material de la moderna filosofía de la religión ('Formal and material foundation of the modern philosophy of religion').
-From 1949 to 1960, he worked as a philosophy professor (and from 1951 on also as a principal) in the 'Lucía Medrano' female high school, located in Salamanca.
-Throughout the 1950s, he appears as provincial political commissar of the Movimiento.
-In 1954, he married noted SEU activist Carmen Sánchez Revilla.
-In 1960, he left for Oviedo, as he was appointed as a professor of Fundamentals of Philosophy and History of Philosophical Systems at the University of Oviedo.
+He began studying philosophy at the University of Zaragoza, later earning his licentiate degree and doctoral degree from the University of Madrid.
+His PhD dissertation, supervised by Santiago Montero Díaz, was titled Fundamento formal y material de la moderna filosofía de la religión ('Formal and material foundation of the modern philosophy of religion').
+From 1949 to 1960, he worked as a philosophy teacher (and from 1951 onwards as headmaster) at the 'Lucía Medrano' girls' high school in Salamanca.
+During the 1950s, he served as the provincial political commissar of the Movimiento.
+In 1954, he married the prominent SEU activist Carmen Sánchez Revilla.
+In 1960, he moved to Oviedo, having been appointed Professor of the Fundamentals of Philosophy and History of Philosophical Systems at the University of Oviedo.
 He died in Niembro (Llanes, Asturias), on 7 August 2016.

+Thought

 Philosophical materialism

+Bueno labeled the philosophical system around which he developed his thought as "Philosophical Materialism".
+The systematic philosophical treatment of this doctrine, presented in his 1972 work Ensayos materialistas (Materialist Essays), consists of two parts: the first essay delineates the boundaries of philosophical materialism, while the second expounds the "Doctrine of the three genera of materiality".

-Philosophical materialism is a systematic doctrine about the structure of reality, characterized by its opposition to monistic materialism (typical of dialectical materialism) and to monistic idealism or spiritualism of theology.
-However philosophical materialism is a pluralism of rationalism, that postulates the uniqueness of the world as a development of a general ontological matter that does not reduce to the empirical world.
-Philosophical materialism denies, against monistic continuity, and in agreement with the principle of the symploké that, "everything has an influence in everything" and denies, against pluralistic atomism that, "nothing has an influence in anything".
+Philosophical materialism (Spanish: Materialismo filosófico) is a systematic doctrine regarding the structure of reality, characterized by its opposition both to monistic materialism (typical of dialectical materialism) and to the monistic idealism or spiritualism found in theology.
+Philosophical materialism is instead a rationalist pluralism; it postulates the uniqueness of the world as the development of a general ontological matter that cannot be reduced to the empirical realm.
+Rejecting monistic continuity and adhering to the principle of symploké, philosophical materialism denies that "everything influences everything"; simultaneously, it opposes pluralistic atomism by denying that "nothing influences anything else".

+Like traditional materialism, philosophical materialism rejects spiritualism and the existence of spiritual essences.
+However, unlike other forms of materialism, it does not limit itself merely to denying the supernatural.
+It acknowledges the reality of incorporeal entities: for instance, the real (not merely mental) distance between two water bottles on a table is just as real as the corporeal bottles themselves.
+This distance constitutes incorporeal, non-spiritual matter.
+Based on this criterion, the concept of matter is redefined philosophically, leading to the adoption of a more precise term than matter: the stroma.

+This system comprises several core areas of study: